 You may invest your accounts in any of the investment options among any combination of options in whole percentages that total 100%.
 At your initial enrollment, indicate the percentage you want to invest in each investment option on your 401(k) Plan Enrollment/Election Form.
 If the percentages you indicate do not total 100%, all of your accounts will be invested in the default investment fund selected by the Trustees.
+You may also invest through the Plan's participant-directed brokerage option.
+This option allows a wider variety of mutual fund and ETF investment choices.

 Before you make your investment decision, you should request and carefully review fund information, including prospectuses.
-This information is available by contacting Fidelity at 1-866-848-6466 or by visiting Fidelity's website.
+This information is available by contacting Fidelity at 1-866-848-6466 or by logging on to www.fidelity.com/atwork.

-For daily information about fund performance, you can check the mutual fund listings in the business section of most newspapers, visit Fidelity's website or call Fidelity directly at the number above.
+For daily information about fund performance, you can check the mutual fund listings visit Fidelity's website, or call Fidelity directly at the number above.